Firefighters in full gear extinguishing a car fire - the sustained effort that aerobic capacity for firefighters supports

-January 26, 20266 min read
+January 26, 20269 min read

 Why Aerobic Capacity Matters in Firefighting

+Aerobic capacity supports not just how long you can work, but how well you recover between efforts.
+Firefighters who want a program built specifically around these demands can explore our CF ONE tactical fitness programs.
 In practical terms, aerobic capacity affects how well you move up stairs with a hose pack, how quickly you recover after dragging a casualty, how effectively you transition between tasks, and how resilient you are toward fatigue over the duration of a shift or incident.

-What Aerobic Capacity Really Is
+What Aerobic Capacity Means for Firefighters

 Aerobic capacity refers to your body’s ability to deliver, extract, and use oxygen during sustained exercise.
 It includes the efficiency of your cardiovascular and respiratory systems as well as how effectively your muscles use oxygen to produce energy.